All about the Children

 So, please do think about asking your mediator if your children can have the chance to speak.

-For children who are feeling that they have no voice, why not try a website for you from other children and young people who know what it feels like, We are proud to be partners of Voices in the Middle www.voicesinthemiddle.org.uk
+For children who are feeling that they have no voice, why not try a website for you from other children and young people who know what it feels like, We are proud to endorse Voices in the Middle www.voicesinthemiddle.org.uk